 Generally, the cost of a private tour for a group of 2–5 people is US$200–230 per person per day, and this price includes transportation within China, 4-star or 5-star hotels, attraction tickets, private transportation, and tour guides.

-The above is just a reference price, and we will give you a more specific price according to the specific itinerary, travel time, number of travelers, hotel selection, etc. Just contact us.
+The above is just a reference price, and we will give you a more specific price according to the specific itinerary, travel time, number of travelers, hotel selection, etc. Book early to enjoy a good price.

 Popular Chengdu and Chongqing Tours